 Our Gender Assessments tools fill this gap.

-The Gender Assessment for Minerals Policy, Law, and Governance enables governments to integrate gender equality at every stage of the drafting, implementing, monitoring, and evaluating their policies, laws, or institutional processes.
+The Gender Assessment for Minerals Policy, Law, and Governance enables governments to integrate gender equality at every stage of the drafting, implementing, monitoring, and evaluating of their policies, laws, or institutional processes.

 We’re piloting this tool in Uganda, where mineral policy reforms are being proposed.